 Level 2 - Verbal Commands

 Used in combination with a visible presence, the use of the voice can usually achieve the desired results.
-Whether you instruct a person to, "Stop.", "Don't Move.", "Be quiet.", "Listen to me.", "Let me see your ID.", or, "You're under arrest."-- voice commands in conjunction with your mere presence will almost always resolve the situation.
+Whether you say, "Stop.", "Don't Move.", "Be quiet.", "Listen to me.", "Let me see your ID.", or, "You're under arrest."-- voice commands in conjunction with your mere presence will almost always resolve the situation.

 The right combination of words in combination with officer presence can de-escalate a tense situation and prevent the need for a physical altercation.
 Training and experience improves the ability of a police officer to communicate effectively with everyone he/she comes in contact with.